TruClient/UISamples/MLT1/MLT1_CorrelationChallenge_TCFF1202_v02/README.md

  The pattern is defined between two / (forward slashes).

  The text we want to capture is between `<strong>` and `</strong>` HTML tags.
+ But in this particular case, there is not.
+ But there is the possibility that the HTML would contain more than one set of `<strong` tags.
+ Sppecify an increment number if that is the case.

  The two `\s+` `\s+` are ???